hirotom/gettingandcleaningdata/CodeBook.md

 This script (run_analysis.R) will output a file named "tidydata_out.txt" in the working directory.

-The output data contains average values grouped by activity name (col. 1) and subject id (co.
-2) for each measurement values (cols.
+The output data contains average values grouped by activity name (col. 1) and subject id (col. 2) for each measurement values (cols.
 3 to 68).

-## Descriptions of columns in "tidydata_out.txt"
+### Descriptions of columns in "tidydata_out.txt"

 1. activity_name: Possible activities are WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, and LAYING.